-Home » Under Secretary for Public Diplomacy and Public Affairs » Bureau of Public Affairs » Bureau of Public Affairs: Electronic Information Publications » Photo Gallery » Photos by Regions and Topics » Native American Heritage Month » 2011 Native American Heritage Month » 2011 Native American Heritage Month: Matthew Lamm
+Home » Under Secretary for Public Diplomacy and Public Affairs » Bureau of Public Affairs » Bureau of Public Affairs: Publications » Photo Gallery » Photo Galleries: State Department Celebrates Heritage and History Months » Native American Heritage Month » 2011 Native American Heritage Month » 2011 Native American Heritage Month: Matthew Lamm

 Matthew Lamm is an entry-level Foreign Service officer currently posted to the Bureau of Western Hemisphere Affairs, Office of Planning, Policy and Coordination.
 His portfolio is concerned with donor coordination in the western hemisphere.
 Matthew is an enrolled member of the Ogallala Lakota Tribe, Pine Ridge agency.
 He was raised on the Port Gamble Suquamish Indian reservation in Washington State.